 Other normal lasers are very sensitive to movement, and should they get knocked or banged, the whole laser alignment will be thrown off.
 If the optics themselves get misaligned, then it can require a specialist to get it working again.
 A fiber laser, on the other hand, generates its laser beam on the inside of the fiber, meaning that sensitive optics aren’t required to have it working properly.

-Another huge benefit in the way that a fiber laser works is that the beam quality that is delivered is extremely high.
+Another huge benefit in the way that a fiber laser machine works is that the beam quality that is delivered is extremely high.
 Because the beam, as we’ve explained, remains contained within the core of the fiber, it keeps a straight beam that can be ultra-focused.
 The dot of the fiber laser beam can be made incredibly small, perfect for applications such as laser cutting.

 Another useful aspect in the way in which fiber lasers work is that despite their high intensity and high power output, they are extremely easy to cool while remaining highly efficient at the same time.